 -Walnut Street (Shippen to College) (paving in 2019)

 -Hershey Ave (Manor to Fairview) (paving in 2019)

 This project is currently underway.
 Contractors for the City of Lancaster, New Enterprise Stone and Lime, are currently restoring trenches and patches from misc. utility activity within our service territories.
 Customers, residents, and motorists may encounter unexpected, short-term work zones as permanent restoration takes place.
 These are generally 1- or 2-day work areas.
 Please contact the Engineering Bureau at (717) 291-4764 with any specific questions or concerns on this work.

 101NQ (101 North Queen), former Bulova Technologies Building

 This project is currently underway.
 Temporary walkways behind jersey barriers have been placed and pedestrians are guided through these for the remainder of the project on both Queen and Orange Streets.
 Christian Street is currently closed to all vehicular traffic.
 Concerns should be directed to the Department of Public Works, (717) 291-4764.
 More information on the project can be found at www.101nq.com.

 151 North Queen Street (Hotel Lancaster/Holiday Inn)

-Construction is accelerating at this project.
+Construction is ongoing at this project.
 Lancaster Square is now occupied by contractors to facilitate construction on the North Queen and East Chestnut property.
-Scaffolding and other temporary site features will be erected the weeks of June 4 and 11.
-Questions on the project and potential bookings may be directed to the owners: http://www.thehotellancaster.com/
+Scaffolding and other temporary site are in-place as the work progresses.
+Questions on the project and potential bookings may be directed to the owners: www.thehotellancaster.com

 East King Street, Marriott Expansion and Fulton Bank Expansion